taybro23/AboveBoard_MS4/README.md

 -	Provide a clean, simple e-commerce store so that users can easily find what they’re looking for
 -	Have the ability to add, edit/update and delete products
 -	Have the ability to add, edit and delete blog posts
--	Keep the site secure by only allowing authorised users access certain areas of the site
+-	Keep the site secure by only allowing authorised users to access certain areas of the site
 -	Securely store user information in case an error occurs

 ---